 The United Nations Agenda 2030 includes 17 ambitious Sustainable Development Goals (SDGs), which “are the blueprint to achieve a better and more sustainable future for all.
 They address the global challenges we face, including poverty, inequality, climate change, environmental degradation, peace and justice.”
 (UN 2020)Sheridan has been making progress on several fronts related to the SDGs:

-- Leading – Janet Morrison (President and Vice Chancellor, Sheridan) serves as a member on CICan ImpAct Presidents’ Advisory Committee, a national initiative guided by Canada’s commitments to the SDGs.
-Herb Sinnock (Director, Office for Sustainability) participates on the Sustainability Project Working Team.
+- Leading – Janet Morrison (President and Vice-Chancellor, Sheridan) serves as a member of CICan ImpAct Presidents’ Advisory Committee, a national initiative guided by Canada’s commitments to the SDGs.
+Herb Sinnock (Director, Office for Sustainability) participates in the Sustainability Project Working Team.

 - Collaborating – Sheridan employees have established an institutional SDG working group, which currently includes Global Education and Internationalization, Centre for Equity and Inclusion, EDGE, and Office for Sustainability.
 This working group will continually inform each other on its work on SDG-related activities and initiatives and find opportunities for synergies and collaboration.

 - Partnering – Sheridan is working toward developing external partnerships around the SDGs.
 Sheridan is currently a partner within the Brant | Halton | Peel Partnership, a consortium of 6 community foundations and Sheridan College and EDGE, our entrepreneurship centre.
 This Regional Partnership within the Federal Government’s Investment Readiness Program provides funding for social purpose organizations, with a commitment to the SDGs as a key aspect of their business model.